 In the US, some states have caucuses instead of having people go to the polls to cast their votes to narrow down the field to just one political candidate for each party.
 At the caucuses, Republicans gather together and Democrats gather together and decide among themselves who the candidate will be for their party.
 It happens in small local political party meetings where people can give speeches or have discussions, and sometimes people can change their minds and switch to support different candidates.

-Everyone is talking about caucuses right now because the Iowa caucuses are Monday, and it's the first time voters get to weigh in on the 2016 presidential candidates.
+Everyone is talking about caucuses right now because the Iowa caucuses are coming soon: February 3, 2020, and it's the first time voters get to weigh in on the 2020 presidential candidates.
 But this is Grammar Girl, not Political Girl, so I wondered, why do we call these meetings caucuses.

 Native American Origin?